TurboGFP

 Performance and use

 TurboGFP can be expressed and detected in a wide range of organisms including cold-blooded animals.
-Mammalian cells transiently transfected with TurboGFP expression vectors give bright fluorescent signals within 8-10 hrs after transfection.
-No cell toxic effects and visible protein aggregation are observed.
+Mammalian cells transiently transfected with TurboGFP expression vectors produce bright fluorescence in 8-10 hrs after transfection.
+No cytotoxic effects or visible protein aggregation are observed.
+TurboGFP can be used in multicolor labeling applications with blue, true-yellow, red, and far-red fluorescent dyes.

 TurboGFP expression in transiently transfected mammalian cells.